 Since PNES are caused by or associated with psychological factors, simple strategies that can help mood are needed

 This is a very serious condition that brings much suffering to those who are affected by it.
 Please, I ask the scientific community, let’s not publish noise and static.
+And as for the EFA, I understand that the person who summarized this article for the email blast is not a PNES specialist (whys should she be?
+This is a foundation dedicated to epilepsy) and therefore may have not realized that there are so much better articles available to review.

 This is the title of the article in case you are interested in reading it: A standardized diagnostic approach and ongoing feedback improves outcome in psychogenic nonepileptic seizures